Cloudy Kitchen

 Doughnuts are great, but they do have one downside - you have to eat them on the same day that you make them, or things get super weird.
 The sugar on the outside makes them soggy, and they lose that beautiful crisp exterior from the frying and just don’t taste great.
 So while I love making them so, so much, we do get a little overwhelmed with them when I make them, so I wanted to develop a recipe for cream buns where the bun itself could be used for a few different things.

-• I have found 2 hours seems to be the minimum time that works - keep an eye on it, you need it to double in size.
-I like the cold rise because it means I can be a little more flexible with things in terms of timing - if I have to leave it for a few hours then I’m not worrying about over proofed dough etc. I often make the dough early in the morning, then I can pull it from the fridge when I’m ready to work with it and you get the benefit of cold dough but don’t have to wait overnight.
+• I have found 2 hours rise time in the fridge seems to be the minimum time that works. keep an eye on it, you need it to double in size.
+The cold rise is preferable because it means I can be a little more flexible with things in terms of timing.
+If I have to leave it for a few hours then I’m not worrying about over proofed dough etc. I often make the dough early in the morning.
+Then, I can pull it from the fridge when I’m ready to work with.
+You get the benefit of cold dough but don’t have to wait overnight.

 • So there are three options now!
 Overnight in the fridge, same day but in the fridge, and a room temp rise.
-All of them work, but I do like working with cold dough a little more as I find that it is easier to shape.
+All of them work, but I do like working with cold dough a little more.
+I find that it is easier to shape.

 • The recipe for the brioche makes 12 buns.
-The good thing about these is that they can be used for all kinds of things - hot dog buns, slider buns, etc etc. Rich eats them with just jam for what he calls ‘lunch dessert’ but you can shape some into rounds too and use as burger buns - do whatever you like!
-My one recommendation is that you skip the vanilla in the dough if you want to use some for savoury - just do extra in the cream!
+The good thing about these is that they can be used for all kinds of things.
+I use the dough for hot dog buns, slider buns, etc etc. Rich eats them with just jam for what he calls ‘lunch dessert’.
+You can shape some into rounds too and use as burger buns - do whatever you like!
+My one recommendation is that you skip the vanilla in the dough if you want to use some for savoury.
+Just do extra in the cream!

 • The buns freeze well too if you want to save some for another time.
 Just let them thaw and then freshen by quickly microwaving.